 Dealing with health problems during a divorce can make matters complicated.

-Divorce is emotionally challenging and complicated time.
+Divorce is an emotionally challenging and complicated time.
 There are several factors that can further complicate the whole situation.
 Dealing with health problems in divorce can make matters worse.
-Serious health issues such as chronic conditions, cancer and other potentially life threatening conditions in divorce can raise all kinds of problems ranging from practical concerns to moral dilemmas.
+Serious health issues such as chronic conditions, cancer and other potentially life-threatening conditions in divorce can raise all kinds of problems ranging from practical concerns to moral dilemmas.
 In this article, we will discuss how health issues can impact a divorce.

 Ill Health and Divorce